Cristliu/Cristliu.github.io/_pages/about.md

 # 🎉 News

+- 2025.11: Nominated and elected to the *WWW2026 Program Committee*.
 - 2025.10: An effort on *Security Vulnerabilities in Self-Hosted LLM Services* has been submitted to WWW2026 (Core <span style="color:#dd0000">A*</span>, CCF <span style="color:#dd0000">A</span>).
 Wish us luck!
 - 2025.08: One paper has been accepted by IEEE Transactions on Circuits and Systems for Video Technology (CCF B, JCR Q1, <span style="color:#dd0000">IF:11.1</span>, 中科院<span style="color:#dd0000">一区TOP</span>).
 - 2025.05: A paper titled **Risk-Aware Privacy Preservation for LLM Inference** has been submitted to TIFS (CCF <span style="color:#dd0000">A</span>, JCR Q1, IF: 8.0, 中科院<span style="color:#dd0000">一区TOP</span>) for consideration.
 Wish us luck!